natinew77-creator/ML-Rock-Paper-Scissors/README.md

-# ML-Rock-Paper-Scissors
+# Rock Paper Scissors

-Implementation of a predictive AI for the freeCodeCamp Machine Learning Rock Paper Scissors challenge.
+This is the boilerplate for the Rock Paper Scissors project.
+Instructions for building your project can be found at https://www.freecodecamp.org/learn/machine-learning-with-python/machine-learning-with-python-projects/rock-paper-scissors